ibanner56/NotRubyButChef/AvacadoMacAndCheese.md

 # Summary
 **Time: 30-45 min**
 **Serves: 4-6**
-It's basically just guacamole, macaronic, and cheese but something about this forbidden wedding tastes so right.
+It's basically just guacamole, macaroni, and cheese but something about this forbidden wedding tastes so right.
 It's a fantastic summer dish and it went very well when I made it for a July 4th picnic.

 # Ingredients
 - 10 ounces dry elbow macaroni